capopt/capopt.github.io/suppcor/index.md

 We tested the capping methods in the following scenarios:

 + ACOTSP: ant colony optimization algorithms for the symmetric traveling salesperson problem [1].
-+ HEACOL: hybrid evolutionary algorithm for the graph coloring problem [2].
++ HEACOL: hybrid evolutionary algorithm for graph coloring [2].
 + TSBPP: tabu search for the bin packing problem [3, 4].
 + HHBQP: hybrid heuristic for unconstrained binary quadratic programming [5].